 Colouring the centre of Uusikaupunki are 600 pastel-coloured houses, the residents of which mean the imperial-style wooden homes of the 1800’s haven’t become a sterile tourist trap.
 Accommodation can still be found in the heart of Finland’s most extensive area of wooden houses, in quaint B&B’s, such as the sweetly sounding Rauha, Olga or Ruustinna.

 At the Wahlberg Museum House, admire the ornate, bourgeois home of a tobacco factory owner, where the atmosphere of a bygone era still echoes under the beautiful embroidered ceiling from 150 years ago.
 The exhibition upstairs is an homage to maritime life.

-3Pilvilinna and Bonk Museum
+3Pilvilinna and Bonk Museum and Automobile Museum

 The unique creativity of Uusikaupunki is truly a surprise and an inspiration for any tourist.
 Enter the gates of Art House Pilvilinna to discover a magical world by the sea.
 Hundreds of humorous sculptures along the fairy tale trail bring to life the naive art of Raija Nokkala, which also adorns every surface of the house.

 The Bonk Museum takes you into the weird and wonderful imagination of artist Alvar Gullichsen.
 For the most enthralling tour of Bonk’s fictitious industrial empire, pay close attention to your guide in the white coat.
 See at first hand the famous paranormal cannon and bizarre wave-transformer!
 Finally, at the children’s workshop, create and play with your own inventions.